Skip to main content

 You can read the full Equity and Inclusion Scheme to learn more.

-If you want help in completing this questionnaire, or would like a copy of this document in a form more suited to your needs, please contact our Customer Services Team at customerservices@wmca.org.uk or telephone us on 0345 303 6760.
+If would like a copy of the full scheme or a document in a form more suited to your needs, please contact our Customer Services Team at customerservices@wmca.org.uk or telephone us on 0345 303 6760.

 Antisemitism